RobertoMalatesta/ofxDmtrUI3/README.md

 Load interface layouts from text files.
 See section Text File Format in this README for more info

+## Motivation
+A C++ exercise for me
+first open source project, hope to get collaboration from skilled programmers
+lead an interface project from my own needs
+a way of quickly design a prototype interface and spend time in what matters
+a personal substitute for the beloved and deprecated ofxUI

 ## Dependencies
 ofxXmlSettings

 # TODO
 Change some variables named in portuguese
 Bang! button, only triggering an event
 //Write in this file an usage
 Detail: Slider steps in integers.
-Bang button triggering an event radio button shortcuts for integers or floats (bang) radio buttons rectangles according to width. pass pointer reference of pFloat, pBool to update functions of classes.
+Bang button triggering an event
+radio button shortcuts for integers or floats (bang)
+radio buttons rectangles according to width.
+pass pointer reference of pFloat, pBool to update functions of classes.
 radio images for presets.
 add namespace to classes.
 multiple toggle object
 vertical sliders
 toggle wall grids
 toggle shortcut for sliders

-integration with ofxMidi for midi controllers use port to lib cinder
+integration with ofxMidi for midi controllers use
+port to lib cinder

 # Future Ideas
 Performance : maybe check inside panel rectangle if mouse event is inside before check in each panel element.